sabetech/react-metrics-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-<h1 align="center"> Space Travelers Hub </h1>
+<h1 align="center"> Covid Country Metrics </h1>

-> The website allows users to browse a list of SpaceX tour rockets, make reservations and join missions.
+> The application fetches Covid Data from the Narrativa API and shows in a country by country display according to the date you are looking for.

 ## Built With